prisma/prisma/CONTRIBUTING.md

 pnpm run setup
 ```

-Note for Windows:
-Use the latest version of [Git Bash](https://gitforwindows.org/)
+> 💡 For Windows users: use the latest version of [Git Bash](https://gitforwindows.org/).

 ## Building packages when you make changes